hayyaun/kids/README.md

 ## ⭐ Scores

 Below are the scores of the students, whoever reaches score 50 ⭐ would be added to the final Game Project.
+People with more than 1000 ⭐ are too overqualified for joining final Game Project.

 | Full Name        | Exercises | Lecture | Works | Helps | Total |
 | ---------------- | --------- | ------- | ----- | ----- | ----- |